Libby's Koala & Wildlife Crusade Inc.

 Why "dead" trees are important

-semi-enclosed cavity which has naturally formed in the trunk or branch of a tree.
+A hollow is a semi-enclosed cavity which has naturally formed in the trunk or branch of a tree.
 They are found mainly in old trees- living or dead.

 Small animals like to use hollows as places to take shelter from weather and other predators.
 They also nest in them.